vogechri/PRSM/README.txt

 	Please note that the code was tested with version v1.31 only.
 	Matlab code for the non-linear conjugate gradients optimization procedure 'minimize' by Carl Edward Rasmussen is already included.
+	Make sure your machine has the lapack library.
+If you use linux the install should be easy, in case of Windows you may have it already as part of your Matlab installation.

 2. Start MATLAB and run compileMex.m to build the utilities binaries.
 	(This step can be omitted if you are using Windows 64 bit or Unix 64 bit.)